A Simple Art

 If you love The Infinite Wrench, you’ll love A Simple Art primarily for its ability to deliver an engaging story while staying true to the Neo-Futurist ethic.
 If you’ve never seen their weekly show before, you’ll probably still love this show for its ingenious enhancement of an familiar genre with just the right amount of surrealism, calling to mind the resurgent series Twin Peaks.
 Even if you’re not a fan of experimental theater, we encourage you to give it a shot, because this experiment is a resounding success.5

-Andrew Andrews attended A Simple Art at Roy Ayers Stages 777 Theatre in New York on Tuesday, June 6, 2017 @ 7:00pm to write this review.
+Andrew Andrews attended A Simple Art at Roy Ayers Stages 777 Theatre in Manhattan on Tuesday, June 6, 2017 @ 7:00pm to write this review.